 Disruptive Technologies offers reliable, accurate, and non-intrusive sensing technologies that can be used for occupancy monitoring.
 We also facilitate application development.
-Thanks to DT Studio, our powerful REST API and easy access to sensor data, implementation of efficient algorithms for detecting occupancy changes are only a few lines of code away.
+Thanks to DT Studio, our powerful REST API, and easy access to sensor data, the implementation of efficient algorithms for detecting occupancy changes are only a few lines of code away.

 Follow this blog for a peek of our future!

 * By subscribing to our newsletter, you agree to receive digital communications.
 You may withdraw this consent at any time.